 The state of Oklahoma covers almost 69,000 square miles.
 While much of the state's population of almost four million is focused in the Tulsa and Oklahoma City metropolitan areas, the remainder resides in smaller communities scattered across the state.
 Without the ability to support its services by air, the Oklahoma Highway Patrol (OHP) would not be able to provide effective law enforcement.
-The airport is used on a regular basis by OHP and by the Oklahoma Drug Task Force.
+OHP uses the airport on a regular basis to support its activities.